rishabhprasad/Corellians/README.md

 + Using Wordpress plugins that are free or within budget
 + The inability to integrate external software with Wordpress
 + Integrating old software with new WordPress features
++ Inability to interact with IABC Members directly